Research in MEDICINE and related disciplines

 2) Automatic Intelligent Customer Service System “AISOK” using speech recognition, voice biometrics and “Big-Data” data analysis (2018-2020)

 The project is funded by PGNiG Polish Oil and Gas Minig and National Centre of Research and Development.
 The aim of the project is to develop and prepare for the implementation of the prototype of the Automatic Intelligent Customer Service System for PGNiG hotlines, using innovative mechanisms for speech recognition, voice biometry and artificial intelligence.
+Moreover, UITM is the leader of the project entitled “Digital solutions for automatic skin cancer diagnosis” (DigiSkinDia), which is implemented with two German partners (Technical University of Ilmenau and JenLab, the IT company) within the framework of the “German – Polish Joint Initiative for Bilateral R&D Cooperation in the field of Digitization of the Economy” (managed by the Polish National Center for Research and Development, NCBiR).
+The expected result of this research project will be a digital decision-support system for dermatologists, ensuring objective, reliable and user-independent diagnosis of skin cancer.

 In a period of 2013-2016 researchers from UITM participated in a reseach project financed by the 7th EU Framework Programme, coordinated by University of West England: Physarum Chip: Growing Computers from Slime Mould.
 The main objectives are to design and fabricate a distributed biomorphic computing device built and operated by slime mould Physarum polycephalum.